 Trolli Sour Brite Bats, Cats and Rats

 Gummies are to Halloween what Star Wars is to Valentine’s Day—well, at least when it comes to our taste tests.
 I think I got four different varieties, which is fine because I like gummies but don’t eat them all that often anymore.
 Trolli sour worms were a childhood favorite, so I had high hopes for these.
 They didn’t disappoint.
 Sour gummies really are superior, and Trolli offers more flavors than Haribo in its Halloween offering.
 They even come with a fun trick.
-The package lists five flavors: lime, lemon, grape, cherry and strawberry.
+The package lists six flavors: lime, lemon, orange, grape, cherry and strawberry.
 But there are blue ones in the mix.
 What could they be?
 Spoiler alert: They are the strawberry ones.
 Blue strawberry, now I’ve seen everything.

 Rating: “Jelly” by Jeon Soyeon.
 These are also gummies, so it’s still a perfectly correct rating.
 But the sourness and that weirdness with the blue ones being strawberry give them a slight edge over the Haribo.
 Just like this song has a slight edge over the Hotshot one in the form of E’Dawn putting gummy bears on a hot dog.